Skip to main content

 Degree Requirements

-The Professional Science Master's Degree option (PSM) involves an intensive internship or fieldwork and includes professional science courses shared among other PSM programs.
+The Professional Science Master's Degree option (PSM) involves an intensive internship or independent study and includes professional science courses shared among other PSM programs.
 This program integrates the technical skills of the Kinesiology Master’s degree with the professional workplace skills—professional writing, budgeting, project management, data analytics, among others-- necessary to thrive and advance in the workplace.
-The course also provides a practical-oriented workplace relevant capstone/internship experience.
-This program is recognized and approved by the National Professional Science Master’s Association.
+The course also provides a practical-oriented workplace internship or independent study experience.

 3. All programs of study must be completed in collaboration with the student's advisor and approved by the program's graduate director during the first semester of graduate work.